Aider-AI/aider/examples/hello-world-flask.md

 # Create a simple flask app with aider and gpt-4

-> The user asks aider to make a simple flask app with various endpoints.
+> In this chat transcript, the user asks aider to make a simple flask app with various endpoints.
+---

 #### >  make a flask app with a /hello endpoint that returns hello world